-Reinhard et al. [35] proposed to transfer color between two images by mapping the mean and variance of each channel of the $l\alpha\beta$ space.
-This method has difficulties here when there is significant shading variations in clothes.
+Reinhard et al. [37] proposed to transfer color between two images by mapping the mean and variance of each channel of the $l\alpha\beta$ space.
+This method has difficulties when there are significant shading variations in clothes.
 We propose a different method for color swapping in the Lab color space.
-In the target image, we fit a cubic function to relate its a, bchannels to the L channel.
-In other words, we treat a(L), b(L)as cubic functions about L. In the source image, we first map its L channel by a linear transformation such that the mean and variance of the L channel are the same as the target image.
-However, if a dark cloth is changed to bright, it might suffer from significant quantization error.
+In the target image, we fit a cubic function to relate its a, b channels to the L channel, treating a(L), b(L) as cubic functions of L. In the source image, we first map its Lchannel to the target L channel by a linear transformation such that their mean and variance are the same.
+However, when dark clothes are changed to bright, this can create significant quantization error.
 If the mean differences is more than 80 gray-levels, we perform median filtering.
 Next, we apply the cubic functions a(L), b(L) to the target image to update the a, b channels from the source image.
-To maintain color consistency among multiple frames, we choose as target the cloth color from the frame that is closest to the average color of all frames.
-We do not use the average color itself, as large variations of cloth colors in different images often leads to poor average colors.
-Some results are shown in Fig. 10.
+To maintain color consistency among multiple frames, we choose as target the clothes color from the frame that is closest to the average color of all frames.
+We do not use the average color itself, as large variations of clothes colors in different images often leads to poor average colors.
+Some results of color swapping are shown in Fig. 11.